naomi-carey/naomi-carey/README.md

 ![Github Profile Header](header.png)

-I'm a Front End Developer, Content Creator, Technical Writer, and technology enthusiast.
+I'm a technical writer, content creator, front-end developer, and technology enthusiast.
 I am passionate about the human experience and I believe that humans are more than just their relationships with technology.
-I am interested in Human Experience Design rather User Experience Design.
+I am interested in Human Experience Design rather than User Experience Design.
 Human Experience Design considers the needs of users, customers, active stakeholders & passive stakeholders.

 When I'm not developing and building things, you can find me running, hiking, cooking, spending time with my family or tossing the ball with my dog "Waldo".